APGRoboCop/rcbotold/README.md

 * added: Strafing combat to evade from being easy target bots
 * added: Linux bot slow-motion fix by w00tguy
 * added: Team DeathMatch mode supported for HLDM, Op4DM, DMC and TS
+* added: Weapon Switch tactic added for when their clips are empty

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat